AntJanus/WebDevelopment.META/Book/3-Getting Employed/7-portfolio-social-media-and-everything-else.md

 Now, I don't recommend this as a strategy for getting a job but there are lots of rewarding reasons for writing a blog:

 1. writing tutorial blogs helps you internalize and learn.
-It's the same concept as teaching a subject helps you learn about it more in-depth because you're forced to explain the topic in terms that a beginner could understand.
+It's the same concept as where teaching a subject helps you learn about it more in-depth because you're forced to explain the topic in terms that a beginner could understand.
 2. writing opinion pieces on tech can gather you a good discussion on the topic and thus enables you to challenge your ideas and possibly get validation.
 3. it gives you a great chronological "developer's diary" of what you thought, what you struggled with, and how you overcame those challenges.
 4. if you're smart with monetization, your writing could pay off somewhat (nothing worth switching to full-time).